NuevoFoundation/workshops/content/english/linux-basics/activity-9.md

 The format is: `rm [filenames]`.

 {{% notice warning %}}
-`rm` permanantly removes the file.
+`rm` permanently removes the file.
 {{% /notice %}}

 Remove the file we have decided is causing our problems.
 How can we check that the file was fully removed?